Is financial advice worth it? Here’s the truth…

 • Citizens Advice Bureau – This charity provides free information and advice to help people with their money, legal and consumer problems.

-For those who are unwilling or unable to pay financial advice fees, so-called ‘robo-advisers’ could represent a solution.
+For those who are unwilling or unable to pay financial advice fees, investment platforms or so-called ‘robo-advisers’ could represent a solution.
 For someone who is looking for help with their investments, there are a number of online investment managers, such as Wealthify, Nutmeg and Moneyfarm which use computer models, known as algorithms, to manage portfolios.

 Their services are lower cost than traditional wealth managers but involve little to no human interaction with their customers.
 While many manage ISAs and savings accounts, Wealthify, Nutmeg, Moneyfarm also cover SIPPs.